-The people living in the vicinity of Chinko have suffered for decades from civil war, ethnic violence, and corruption.
-Chinko, in partnership with the Central African Republic Government, has the opportunity to foster stability while working with the surrounding population, to promote regional development based on a better understanding of the value of wildlife.
-African Parks’ presence here goes beyond conservation - it represents hope for stability and governance in a part of the world with an endless history of corruption, depletion of natural resources and military conflicts.
+The people living in the vicinity of Chinko have suffered for decades from civil war and ethnic violence.
+Chinko, in partnership with the Central African Republic (CAR) Government, has the opportunity to foster stability while working with the surrounding communities, to promote regional development based on a better understanding of the value of wildlife.
+African Parks’ presence here goes beyond conservation - it represents hope for stability and governance.

-Up until now, the communities that live within the surrounding areas of Chinko have received no information on the importance of conservation.
-A key goal of the project is to is to provide quality educational opportunities that will support economic and social transformation while raising awareness of environmental issues.
+Previously, the communities that live in the surrounding areas of Chinko had received no or little information on the importance of conservation.
+Therefore, a key goal of the African Parks is to provide quality educational opportunities that will support economic and social transformation while raising awareness of conservation and environmental issues.
 A few years ago, Chinko funded the construction of a Secondary School in Bakouma, the nearest major village, and environmental education is emphasized in local schools where educational resources have been provided to pupils and teachers in recognition of their educational efforts.
-This will ultimately facilitate an attitude of change and awareness which will not only secure the future of the park but create one where both people and wildlife can thrive.
+This will ultimately facilitate an attitude of change and awareness, which will not only secure the future of the park but also create one where both people and wildlife can thrive.

 The people of CAR are amongst the poorest on the continent and in desperate need of a sustainable form of income in order to improve their quality of life.
-Local employment opportunities have already been created through the establishment of the initial ranger team.
-It is anticipated that once further tourism offerings are introduced, there will be additional opportunities for employment.
-Over 270 people are employed in Chinko.
+Local employment opportunities have already been created through the recruitment of the ranger team, the ECHO and TANGO Officers as well as the external sensitization officers.
+Close to 300 people are employed in Chinko.
 African Parks is the largest employer for the country outside of the capital and the largest taxpayer in Eastern CAR.

-To build long-term support and create a constituency for conservation, economic development projects for Chinko’s surrounding communities are a cornerstone of our work.
-Awareness campaigns on park activities, which include information on conservation and related national law, are heavily targeted towards villages along the south and western sides of the park and are well received, even attracting the support of local authorities.
-In 2019, the park financially supported 58 farmers and 27 soap makers (the majority of whom are women), and refurbished a local market as well as a vehicle ferry, to support the local economy.
-Efforts are also ongoing to establish local-sourcing agreements with communities to provide materials and supplies to ranger units and other Chinko employees.
+In order to build long-term support and create a constituency for conservation, economic development projects for Chinko’s surrounding communities constitute the cornerstone of our work.
+Awareness raising campaigns on park activities, which include information on conservation and related national laws, are heavily targeted towards villages along the south and western sides of the park and are well received, even attracting the support of local authorities.

 Sign up to be the first to hear #GoodNews happening around African Parks.×